aphitorite/Logsort/README.md

 ## Introduction

+The well-known Quicksort is a O(n log n) algorithm that uses O(n) partitioning to sort data.
+Such partitioning schemes are easily done in-place (O(1) extra space) but are not stable, or do not preserve the order of equal elements.
+Stable Quicksorts can also be done in O(n log n) time, but they use an extra O(n) space for stable partitioning and are no longer in-place.

-Logsort is a novel practical in-place stable O(n log n) quicksort.
-The algorithm uses O(log n) space, hence the name, which many already consider to be in-place despite not being the optimal O(1).
+Logsort is a novel practical O(n log n) quicksort that is both in-place and stable.
+The algorithm stably partitions data in O(n) time using O(log n) space, hence the name, which many already consider to be in-place despite not being the optimal O(1).
 Unlike well-known in-place stable sorts which are O(n log² n), such as std::stable_sort, Logsort is asymptotically optimal.

 To see Logsort's practical performance, jump to [Results](https://github.com/aphitorite/Logsort#Results).